theNewDynamic/oregonsadventurecoast.com/content/event/annual-blackberry-arts-festival.md

 #### The annual **Blackberry Arts Festival** celebrates the delicious blackberry!

 Blackberry arts, food, and drink are the fare at this popular event in downtown Coos Bay.
 Featuring live music with the **Blackberry Jam** all weekend long!
+New this year, **[The Blackberry Bar](https://www.facebook.com/events/3372985676284897)** at 7 Devils Brewery!

 {{< spacer 50 >}}